WELD 1100

 3 Credit Hours

-Theory and practice in the preparation and welding of steel joints in various positions.
+Theory and practice in the preparation and welding of steel joints using Flux Core Arc Welding (FCAW) in various positions.
 Safety, electrode selection, inspection, and testing.
 Skill is developed in producing different position butt and fillet welds.
 American Welding Society (AWS) testing is emphasized.
 This course may be taken three times for credit for skills development.
-(2 lecture hours, 2 lab hours)
+(1 lecture hours, 4 lab hours)

 Prerequisite: WELD 1100 and WELD 2000, both with a grade of C or better, or equivalent or consent of instructor.